 Preparing for a training contract interview

-14. Remember your aims at the interview stage are to sell yourself and to evaluate the job, to see if you want it.
+14. Remember your aims at the interview stage are to sell yourself and evaluate the job to see whether you want it.

 15. Get to know the job description and person specification.

 16. Anticipate questions along the lines of, "If you were faced with this situation, how would you tackle it?"
 Use the STAR technique to answer competency-based questions.
 STAR stands for situation (describe the situation), task (explain what you had to do), action (how did you achieve the end goal) and result (conclude the result of your action).
 The STAR method is good for highlighting your ability to use your initiative and your problem-solving skills.